alexandor91/3D_Mapping_based_on_2D-Lidar_at_static_locations/README.md

 ```

 ---
-**Run Ros Nodes**
+**C Run Ros Nodes**
 ---

 ## 1. Set up Ros network
 The network should be set up to notify the nodes run on different machines,
-1. Make sure the raspberry and your PC, both are connected to a same wireless local network, all the machines are supposed to be connected to HUAWEI-681D, portable WIFI, on raspberry this should be checked via "ifconfig", because it may connect to other signals nearby. <br />
+1.1 Make sure the raspberry and your PC, both are connected to a same wireless local network, all the machines are supposed to be connected to HUAWEI-681D, portable WIFI, on raspberry this should be checked via "ifconfig", because it may connect to other signals nearby. <br />

-2. Change the ip address, the ip address file is located in "etc/hosts" on ubuntu system directory. open the hosts with root permission and copy the ip address of your pc and raspberry, e.g., format is ip address followed by hostname <br />:
+1.2 Change the ip address, the ip address file is located in "etc/hosts" on ubuntu system directory. open the hosts with root permission and copy the ip address of your pc and raspberry, e.g., format is ip address followed by hostname <br />:
 ```
 192.168.8.102	desktop

 ```
-3. Export your ip address into the terminal where you will launch the node later, this should be done both for raspberry and you pc, you can use ssh to remotely log into the raspberry and do the settings remotely.<br />
+1.3 Export your ip address into the terminal where you will launch the node later, this should be done both for raspberry and you pc, you can use ssh to remotely log into the raspberry and do the settings remotely.<br />
 ```
 $ export ROS_MASTER_URI=http://192.168.8.--:11311
 $ export ROS_IP=http://192.168.8.*:11311